William Natcher: Legacy

 Also named in Natcher's honor is Interstate 165, the William H. Natcher Expressway, a Kentucky Interstate highway (formerly a toll road) that runs between Bowling Green and Owensboro.
 From its 1972 opening until 1997, the road was known as the Green River Parkway, then the William H. Natcher Parkway until the Interstate designation was granted to the road in 2019.

+Building 45 of the National Institutes of Health (NIH) in Bethesda, Maryland, is named in his honor.

 During his congressional career, Natcher was a passionate believer in libraries and literacy.
 He fought for continued federal funding for library construction and initiatives.
 These programs continue today; the Kentucky Library Association presents the William H. Natcher Award annually for acts of philanthropy and support of libraries within the Commonwealth.